Post

 # ========== Certificates Steps ==========

-# It is recommended to use Fastlane - Match to manage development certificates and directly execute match in the Lane to install and configure
+# It is recommended to use Fastlane - Match to manage development certificates and directly execute match installation in the Lane

 # Match will manage certificates using another Private Repo, but you need to set up SSH Agent to have permission to git clone the private repo